bttcprotocol/bttc-doc/docs/del-val.md

 ## Delegator

-### What is a Delegator
+There are no prerequisites to become a delegator of BitTorrent-Chain, only a TRON account is required.

 A delegator does not need to host a full node to participate in the verification.
-They can stake BTT tokens to a super delegate and receive a portion of the reward in exchange.
-Because they share the reward with the super delegate, the delegate also shares the risk.
-Delegates play a crucial role in the system because they can choose the Validator as they wish.
+They can stake BTT tokens to a validator and receive a portion of the reward in exchange.
+Because they share the reward with the validator, the delegator also shares the risk.
+Delegators play a crucial role in the system because they can choose the Validator as they wish.

-### To become a Delegator

-Delegators are token holders who cannot, or do not want to run a validator themselves.
-They can delegate staking tokens to a validator and obtain a part of their revenue in exchange.
-There are no prerequisites to become a principal of BitTorrent-Chain, only a TRON account is required.
+### Voting related contract interface description

-### How to vote for a Validator
+#### How to vote for a Validator

-Related contractual methods:`ValidatorShare:buyVoucher(uint256, uint256)`
+* Contract method:`ValidatorShare:buyVoucher(uint256, uint256)`

-Parameters:
+* Parameters:

-+ `_amount`：vote amount
+    * `_amount`：vote amount
-+ `_minSharesToMint`：minimum amount of the staking token
+    * `_minSharesToMint`：minimum amount of the proxy token
+* Illustration
+    1. Before calling buyVoucher, you need to authorize the contract [`StakeManagerProxy`](https://tronscan.org/#/contract/TEpjT8xbAe3FPCPFziqFfEjLVXaw9NbGXj/code) to transfer [`BTT`](https://tronscan.org/#/contract/TAFjULxiVgT4qWk6UZwjqwZXTSaGaqnVp4/code) from validator account, that is, you need to call the `approve` method of BTT first.
+    2. Each validator has a corresponding ValidatorShare contract.
+You can access the validators[validatorId].contractAddress of StakeManagerProxy to obtain the ValidatorShare contract address of a validator
+    3. This method can also used as adding votes for validators

-### Claiming rewards
+#### Claim rewards

-Related contractual methods: `ValidatorShare:withdrawRewards()`
+* Contract method: `ValidatorShare:withdrawRewards()`
+* parameters: none
+* Illustration
+    1. The delegator calls the withdrawRewards method of the validator's ValidatorShare contract to withdraw the reward.
+After the execution is successful, the reward immediately reaches the delegator's account.

-### Cancelling a vote
+#### Cancel a vote

-Related contractual methods: `ValidatorShare:sellVoucher_new:(uint256, uint256)`
+* Contract method: `ValidatorShare:sellVoucher_new:(uint256, uint256)`

-Parameters:
+* Parameters:

-+ uint256 claimAmount：claiming amount
+    * uint256 claimAmount：claiming amount
-+ uint256 maximumSharesToBurn：acceptable maximum number to burn
+    * uint256 maximumSharesToBurn：acceptable maximum number of proxy token to burn
+* Illustration
+    1. Cancellation vote can be done in multiple times, but the interval between each time is at least one checkpoint.
+    2. After the vote is cancelled, the staked BTT needs to go through a lock-up period of 80 checkpoints before it can be withdrawn.

+#### Withdraw staked BTT
+* Contract method: ValidatorShare:unstakeClaimTokens_new(uint256)
+* Parameter
+    * uint256 unbondNonce: nonce of cancelling vote
+* Illustrate
+    1. This method can only be called after a lock-up period of 80 checkpoints has elapsed after the vote is cancelled.

 ### Reward reinvestment

-Related contractual methods: `ValidatorShare:reStake()`
+The reward re-investment is to vote the reward to the validator to obtain more voting rewards.
+* Contract method: ValidatorShare:reStake()
+* parameter: none

-### Transfer Vote
+#### Transfer vote

-Related contract methods: `StakeManagerProxy:migrateDelegation(uint256, uint256, uint256)`

-Parameters:
+To transfer votes is to transfer a portion of the votes to another validator.
+* Contract method: StakeManagerProxy:migrateDelegation(uint256, uint256, uint256)
+* parameter

-+ uint256 fromValidatorId: source validator id
+    * uint256 fromValidatorId: source validator id
-+ uint256 toValidatorId: target validator id
+    * uint256 toValidatorId: target validator id
-+ uint256 amount: transfer amount
+    * uint256 amount: transfer amount
+* illustrate
+    1. Only can transfer to validators whoes validatorID is greater than 7

 ## Validator